wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-1-Sheet-Selectors.md

 Can I show multiple charts at once?

-- Yes, just make sure in the all the charts you want to show have the same value in the filter’s “Custom Value List” - as described in Step 2.
+- Yes, just make sure in all the charts you want to show have the same value in the filter’s “Custom Value List” - as described in Step 2.

 What do I do about titles?

-- Simple option add a text box for title to the top of the vertical layout container
+- Simple option add a text box for a title to the top of the vertical layout container
 - If you need custom titles per chart, you can make a title as a sheet and give it a calculated field based on the option selected in Step 1’s parameter - I have this here:
 [Title as a Sheet](Tableau-Tips-Tricks-2-Title-as-a-Sheet.html)